Honolii Beach

 Honolii Beach Overview

 If you are enjoying downtown Hilo, yet looking for some beach time, just 2 miles north you will find Honolii Beach Park.
-The most popular surfing destination in the Hilo area, this beach is renowned for its year-round swells; with the summer months generating calmer waves good for intermediate surfers and body boarding, with the winter months, generating waves ripe for expert surfers challenging its infinite swell.
+The most popular surfing destination in the Hilo area, this beach is known for its year-round swells; with the summer months generating smaller waves good for intermediate surfers and body boarding, with the winter months, generating waves ripe for knowledgeable surfers ready to challenge a swell.

 Directions